aka3902/aka3902/README.md

 - 👀 I’m interested in Data Structure and Algorithm  and Artificial Intelligence
 - 🌱 I’m currently learning Data Structure and Algorithm  and Web devlopment
 - 💞️ I love to learn new things
-- 📫 How to reach me -> By Gmail : arpitk2453@gmail.com
+- 📫 How to reach me ->  arpitk2453@gmail.com

 <!---
 aka3902/aka3902 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.